Only a hacker can think like a hacker. So, when it comes to becoming “hacker-proof,” you might need to turn to a hacker.

 Just as you stay away from healers that proclaim “miracle cures,” please stay away from any website or service that says bulletproof security is possible.
 All we can do is move one step closer towards the ideal.
 As such, bug bounty programs should not be expected to produce zero-bug applications but should be seen as an essential strategy in weeding out the really nasty ones.

-Check out this bug bounty hunting course if looking to learn and gain hall of fame, rewards, appreciation.
+Check out this bug bounty hunting course to learn and gain fame, rewards, and appreciation.

 I hope you squash many of 'em bugs! 🙂